 Figure 5.3 compares the effective areas of the G130M and G140L gratings at the short-wavelength end of the COS bandpass.
-(The G140L curve at short wavelengths is tentative pending calibration of the new cenwave 800.)
+(The G140L curve at short wavelengths presented here was tentative pending calibration of the then-new cenwave 800; see COS ISR 2019-04 for this calibration.)
 From this figure we can draw two fundamental conclusions.
 First, COS can obtain useful spectra at wavelengths between 900 and 1150 Å. Second, the contrast between the throughputs at 1070 and 1150 Å is roughly a factor of 100.